 The naturalist's expertise, of course, is sea life and we learned that San Diego Bay is home to the largest seahorses in the world - 12 inches long - and also to giant green sea turtles weighing 350 pounds.
 And we found out there are more than 4,000 pairs of the once-endangered brown pelicans in the San Diego area -- birds with a wingspan of up to 84 inches and a height of four feet.

 Then, of course, it was on to a discussion about the gray whales that, between November and May, migrate 10,000 miles from their summer feeding grounds in frigid artic waters to the warm lagoons of Mexico.
 In November and December, they're on their way south; the return begins in early February with the whale-watching season in San Diego ending about the end of March.
 San Diego, in fact, was home to the very first whale-watching tours which commenced in 1955.

 After leaving the harbor, our boat began some moderate rolling in the increasingly larger swells, but we were pleasantly surprised that the Marietta seemed to handle the water just fine.
 We looked for any reaction from our fellow passengers, but everyone seemed to be enjoying the sunny weather with little care about the swells.
-The tour company had done a good job of managing expectations; the "rough" water didn't really seem rough at all - just a little bit of movement that probably wasn't bothering anyone who stayed up in the fresh air and followed the captain's advice of gazing at the steady horizon or land.
+The tour company had done a good job of managing expectations; the "rough" water didn't really seem rough at all - just a little bit of movement that probably wasn't bothering anyone who stayed up in the fresh air and followed the captain's advice of gazing at the steady horizon

 At this point everyone on the boat went on alert - it was time to keep an eye out for whale spouts.
 Our naturalist explained that the whales come to the surface - emerging from the waves, then diving under the waves, then re-emerging a few times - and then disappearing for three to five minutes before coming up again.
 Sometimes they stay down for as long as 20 minutes.